 ClearCorrect is advertised as a ‘budget-friendly’ alternative to Invisalign.
 However, this only applies if you can make use of the shorter-term treatment programs, and many people think that the quality of the product itself isn’t as good as Invisalign.
 Invisalign is more expensive, but it has a much longer history of success, uses patented technology and is generally considered to be superior to the ClearCorrect treatment program.

 If you would like to learn more about either of these solutions, our knowledgeable team would be happy to help.
-Please contact our offices today to speak to us and let us help you find the ideal solution for your smile.
+Please contact our office today by calling 813-370-1700 and let us help you find the ideal solution for your smile.